There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 Valdosta State University even proved that when it comes to their engagement, more is better.
 Assessment data acquired from mobile check-in technology reveals that retention skyrockets to 95% once students attend at least ten events per semester.

 The SA pro team worked with other campus offices to show that this data wasn’t mere correlation; factors like a student’s financial aid package, GPA, and first-gen status didn’t explain the trend.
 Engagement alone explained the retention boost.
 So now, institutional leadership is not merely supportive of offering some co-curricular programming; they’re truly invested in improving and expanding student affairs initiatives in order to maximize engagement and thus, improve retention.
-(Download the recording of our recent webinar to learn all about it!)

 I, too, wish there was a universal formula for increasing retention.
 Unfortunately, I’ve yet to find a solution among recipes for banana bread or IKEA assembly instructions.